 Make a list of the keywords you want a topic page to target.
 Search for your topics on Google and look at your competition to assess the difficulty of ranking.
 The stronger the competition, the harder it will be for you to rank above them—consider your competition’s popularity, authority, and social signals.

 SEO beginners often ask “where do I add keywords,” but SEO doesn’t work like this.
 Yes, it is important to use keywords, but SEO is not just inserting keywords and calling it a day.
-What you should ask about your key pages: “Is this content helpful?
+For important pages, you need to ask: “Is this content helpful?
 Does it satisfy the user’s intent?”

-Whether your digital marketing strategy involves ongoing SEO content creation or not, any content on your site must be exceptional.
+Whether your digital marketing strategy involves ongoing SEO content creation or not, any content on your site needs to be exceptional.
 You must provide unique, helpful content that answers the questions of your ideal customers (refer to your keyword research above).

 Search engine algorithms continue to become more sophisticated, and providing quality content is one of the most important factors to rank in search.
 So, as Google gets better at providing relevant search results, what can you do?

 Again, when you truly focus on your readers, you’ll provide search engines with enough information to know what a page is about.
-Business blogging is not appropriate for every small business, but if you are blogging, learn how to write effective blogs.
+Business blogging is not appropriate for every small business, but if you do blog, learn how to write effective blog posts.
 Note, after you nail down a consistent and solid content strategy, you might also begin to see traffic from Google Discover.

 The title tag of any page—service page, blog post, product, event—is what shows in Google search results.
 If you aren’t familiar with this field, see Moz’s free title tag preview tool to learn how your title tags will look in search.